ekkards/moresecuritywithserverless/README.md

-# moresecuritywithserverless
+# More Security with Serverless
-Code for "More Security with Serverless"
+Code for my talk "More Security with Serverless"

+get the code with ```git clone https://github.com/ekkards/moresecuritywithserverless.git```